The Silver Mine of Silver Mine Bay

 The mine closed sometime in the 1890s.
 One report said that bandits and smugglers used it as a hideout after it had been abandoned.
 The reasons – and the exact date – for the mine’s demise are unclear…

-This article was first posted on 26th August 2013.
+This article was first published in the Indhhk email Newsletter 8 sent out on 19th August 2013.